-Patients who have experienced multiple episodes of LGIB without a known source or diagnosis should undergo elective mesenteric angiography, upper and lower endoscopy, Meckel scanning, upper gastrointestinal (GI) series with small bowel, and enteroclysis.
+Patients who have experienced multiple episodes of LGIB without a known source or diagnosis should undergo elective mesenteric angiography, upper and lower endoscopy, Meckel scanning, upper gastrointestinal (GI) series with small bowel examination, and enteroclysis.
 Elective evaluation of the entire GI tract may identify uncommon lesions and undiagnosed arteriovenous malformations (AVMs).

 Ryan et al performed 17 elective provocative bleeding studies for occult LGIB in 16 patients.
 Although an abnormality was identified in 50% of patients, bleeding was provoked in 6 (37.5%) patients.
 Most of the positively provoked patients (ie, 5 patients) had a previously positive tagged red cell scintigraphy.
 Of the 6 patients with provoked bleeding, 3 were treated with superselective embolization at the time of provoked bleeding, 2 were treated with estrogen therapy, and 1 was treated with palliative therapy.
 Ten patients did not bleed during the provoked study.